ya-dvorovenko/sui-community-project-template/STUDENT_GUIDE.md

   // - Use tx.object() for both hero and battle place objects
   // - The battle winner is determined by hero power comparison
   // - Winner takes both heroes
-  // - If it's a tie, both heros returned to original owners

   return tx
 }